uripaz9/mySite/README.md

-# localDevelopment
+# Velo Local Development

-Velo’s localDevelopment platform allows you to work locally and code your Wix site using any IDE.
+Work locally and code your Wix site using any IDE.

 ## Getting Started